 The IK rating represents durability upon impact, ranging from 00 (no durability) to 10 (vandal-proof).
 If your camera is easily reached or in a high crime area, you’ll want that IK rating as high as possible.

 Monitored vs. Unmonitored

-A monitored security camera has someone watching it in real time.
-But be careful; some providers claim they’re watching your property when they’re truly not.
+A monitored security camera has someone watching the feed.
+But be careful—some providers claim they’re watching your property when they’re truly not.
 Active monitoring means eyes on your feed at all times, whereas passive monitoring means reacting after an alarm has gone off.
 A passive system typically can’t do much beyond notifying the police.
 With the most effective active monitoring services, a representative can respond to and engage with suspicious individuals.